-This week is Environmental Education Week (EE Week), an event created by the National Environmental Education Foundation to promote environmental learning for kids in grades K–12.
+The world faces grave environmental challenges—climate change, pollution, overpopulation, loss of biodiversity, or ozone layer depletion—that we can address only with STEM knowledge and skills.
+That’s why the National Environmental Education Foundation created Environmental Education Week (EE Week) to promote environmental learning for kids in grades K – 12.
+This year's Environmental Education week starts Monday, April 23rd through Sunday, April 29th.
 How will YOU celebrate?
 We’re pleased to share seven curriculum units from the EiE afterschool programs Engineering Adventures and Engineering Everywhere that fit perfectly with the themes and goals of EE Week, call for inexpensive materials you probably have on hand already, and are super fun!
-Lesson plans are FREE to download—just click the links below.

 Control an Invasive Species

 Cane toads are native to Central and South America.
 Farmers brought them to Australia to control pesky beetles—but instead they’re harming rare and vulnerable wildlife.
 The Engineering Adventures unit Hop to It: Safe Removal of Invasive Species calls on your powers of creativity as you design a humane trap for toads.

 Did you know America’s space agency has an environmental mission?
 Yup, NASA researchers study planet Earth along with the other planets, building and deploying airborne and space-based observatories and sensors to learn about Earth systems like oceans, ice sheets, and forests.
 Do your own aeronautical engineering with the Engineering Adventures unit The Sky’s the Limit: Engineering Flying Technologies.

 Turn Cast-Offs into Cars